 5. Call to Action (CTA) links

 Support your main topic or offer with both buttons and text links.
 Some people prefer to click buttons; others will click text links.
 Satisfy both camps.
 Be sure your link supports the Subject line of the message.
-Clearly state any time-limited offers or timeliness of the message to inject urgency.
+Clearly state any time-limited offers or timeliness of the message to inject urgency and help people prioritize and enjoy the benefits.
 Make your action button large enough so it can be reached by the outstretched thumb of those one-handed gadget-slingers.

 6. Buttons and Links: Size matters (Placement, too)

 Spacing of buttons and links deserves consideration.
 Buttons work great on smaller mobile touch screens because they can be larger than text and reduce fat-finger misfires.
-Consider separating each text and button link by at least a line of text or equivalent blank space, to help our fat fingers navigate effectively and avoid those annoying misfires that send us to an errant download.
-Avoid that common error of placing links in each adjacent item on a bulletized list.
+Consider separating each text and button link by at least a line of text or equivalent blank space, to help fat fingers navigate effectively and avoid those annoying misfires that send us to an errant download.
+Avoid that common error by not placing links in adjacent lines.
 Misfires are annoying.
 Rule of finger: skip a line of text / space between links and buttons.

 7. Alt text tags